Gorgexpress/bullet_manager/README.md

 UPDATE: I have moved away from this approach for efficiently dealing with large amounts of projectiles.
-It tries to do too much, and does not really fit Godot's scene/node system well.
-All you really need is something like the tilemap or cpuparticles node, but for STG projectiles.

 # Bullet Manager
 Godot module that adds 2 classes made for dealing with large amounts of 2d projectiles.